kamperh/teaching_portfolio/knowledge.md

 ### Threshold concepts

 The undergraduate courses I teach involve a combination of applied mathematics and programming.
-In most of my courses there are threshold concepts (Meyer and Land, 2003) that students need to grasp.
+These courses have threshold concepts (Meyer and Land, 2003) that students need to grasp.
 These are more than just "key" or "important" concepts: a threshold concept really changes the way a student thinks about a field, it allows a student to tie together concepts in new ways, and it helps students to identify the boundaries of a conceptual area within a course.
 These concepts are also often troublesome for students to acquire.
 But they are also hard to unlearn: once grasped, they stick (Flanagan, 2020).

 In programming courses (e.g. CP143), it is often amazing to see what happens when a threshold concept "clicks in".
 A good example is the concept of pointers.
 I quote from (Boustedt et al., 2007), where a student says the following during an interview: